TITLE University Engineer - Director, Facilities Management

 4. Evaluates the condition of all University buildings and facilities by using audits of the facilities to document their current condition and compliance with health, life safety, and building codes, advises senior administration of the status of existing University facilities regarding life safety requirements, makes recommendations for corrective action of unsafe conditions in the physical plant, and includes problems and recommendations for corrective action in long-range plans.

 5. Ensures the success of capital projects and physical improvements by coordinating with Planning, Design & Construction from the installation and commissioning of engineered systems and preparation for occupancy continuing throughout the life of the facilities; on an ongoing basis, works with Planning, Design & Construction to develop solutions to facility-related problems.

 6. Provides for a safe campus environment by directing the development of appropriate contingency plans that anticipate requirements for extraordinary grounds, maintenance, and custodial efforts under emergency conditions and includes the use of contracted services beyond the University's capability to provide needed services.

 8. Ensures that all University facilities are maintained in a manner which provides a clean and safe environment by directing Custodial Services efforts that include the use of contracted services beyond the capability of the University to provide needed services.

-11. Assists in the preparation of the annual state appropriations request for maintenance and repair of existing University buildings and facilities by developing data derived from facility audits that identify and prioritize repairs and renovations consistent with the campus master plan, identifying capital renewal projects which support the campus master plan, assessing staffing and funding levels required to maintain campus facilities, and making recommendations to the Associate Vice President for Administrative and Information Services.
+11. Assists in the preparation of the annual state appropriations request for maintenance and repair of existing University buildings and facilities by developing data derived from facility audits that identify and prioritize repairs and renovations consistent with the campus master plan, identifying capital renewal projects which support the campus master plan, assessing staffing and funding levels required to maintain campus facilities, and making recommendations to the Associate Vice President for Administrative Services.

 14. Reduces the University's reliance on outside construction contractors for less significant projects by providing in-house construction support from the campus construction team, assesses the effectiveness of using the campus construction team, and recommends ways to make the process more efficient.